Krypto-Hashers-Community/MD-TO-XML/README.md

 Wordpress XML import file.

-This should produce a valid XML file that you can import into Wordpress using the importer in Tools 👉 Import 👉 Wordpress.
+This should produce a valid XML file that you can import into Wordpress using the importer in Tools 👉 Import 👉 WordPress.

 Good luck!